1 gigahertz (GHz) or faster processor or System on a Chip (SoC)

 |DirectX 9 or later with WDDM 1.0 driver|

-Internet connectivity is necessary to perform updates and to take advantage of some features.
-Windows 10 Pro in S mode, Windows 10 Pro Education in S mode, Windows 10 Education in S mode, and Windows 10 Enterprise in S mode require an internet connection during the initial device setup (OOBE) as well as either a Microsoft account (MSA) or Azure Activity Directory (AAD) account.
+Internet connectivity is necessary to perform updates and to download and take advantage of some features.
+Windows 10 Pro in S mode, Windows 10 Pro Education in S mode, Windows 10 Education in S mode and Windows 10 Enterprise in S mode require an internet connection during the initial device setup (Out of Box Experience or OOBE), as well as either a Microsoft account (MSA) or Azure Activity Directory (AAD) account.
 Switching a device out of Windows 10 in S mode also requires internet connectivity.
 Learn more about S mode here.